JayyajGH/pops-place/README.md

 **This is currently work in progress**

-This is a theoretical homepage for a bar to test out some ideas.
+This is the homepage for the pops place bar.
 It's key features are:
 * Multiple languages
 * Has an image gallery